- Travel and Places»

 Glastonbury Festival itself spans four days, Thursday to Sunday, but people start arriving mostly on the Wednesday and don’t start to leave until the Monday.
 The roads can be affected from Tuesday to Tuesday!

 It is a time of revelry, muddy camping and high spirits in every sense of the word.
 Well known and more obscure musicians contribute to an eclectic mix of tastes.
-This year (2014) Dolly Parton wowed the crowds and boosted her record sales.
+In 2014 Dolly Parton wowed the crowds and boosted her record sales.
 We’ve had the Rolling Stones, Paul McCartney, Bruce Springsteen and many more musical bards over the years.

 The short period of the festival aside, I love this area for its tranquility, beauty and varied landscape.
 The people are gentle, the landscape is beautiful and the sea plays an important, if not fickle, part in its history.
 Indeed, there is history a-plenty with churches, castles, peat moors and ancient tracks across the moors.